perriera/extras_dbo/docs/GITHUBHTTPS.md

  - [ ] Now in /etc/hosts change **ubuntu** to **gitserver**

 		sudo vi /etc/hosts

+ - [ ] Now reboot to make sure the changes were made

 		sudo reboot

  - [ ] When your back make sure the name was changed